 Thompson, S., and R. Bonney.
 2007.
 Evaluating the Impacts of Participation in an Online Citizen Science Project: A Mixed-methods Approach.
 In Museums and the Web 2007: Selected Papers from an International Conference.
 J. Trant and D. Bearman, eds.
 Toronto: Archives & Museum Informatics 2007: 187-199.

-R. Caruana, M. Elhawary, A. Munson, M. Riedewald, D. Sorokina, D. Fink, W. M. Hochachka, and S. Kelling.
-2006.
-Mining citizen science data to predict prevalence of wild bird species.
-In SIGKDD, 2006.
+Caruana, R., M. Elhawary, A. Munson, M. Riedewald, D. Sorokina, D. Fink, W. M. Hochachka and S. Kelling (2006).
+Mining citizen science data to predict orevalence of wild bird species.
+Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining, ACM.

 Brinkley, E.S.
 2008.
 The Changing Season: Cold enough for you?
 North American Birds 62(2): 204-210.